HewlettPackard/green-dcc/README.md

 ## Dashboard

-To watch the video, click on the screenshot below (right-click and select "Open link in new tab" to view in a new tab):
+To watch the video, click on the screenshot below (right-click and select "Open link in new tab" to view in a new tab): #TODO go through/update links/content in links

 [![Dashboard, click it to visualize it](media/DCRL_screenshot2.png)](https://www.dropbox.com/scl/fi/85gumlvjgbbk5kwjhee3i/Data-Center-Green-Dashboard-ver2.mp4?rlkey=w3mu21qqdk9asi826cjyyutzl&dl=0)